UtrechtUniversity/yoda/docs/development/docker-setup.md

 These configurations are intended for local development and testing.

+The configurations may not work on older versions of Docker / Docker Compose.
+Docker 20.10.x and better is known to work.

 Some components are not (yet) available in the containerized version of Yoda, most importantly:
 - OpenSearch (used for searching in the deposit module)